1865: Rudolph Koenig's sound synthetizer

 MUSYS was a a group of software or as a system for the composition and the

-execution of electronic music developped by the Electronic Music Studios (EMS)in London
+of electronic music developped by the Electronic Music Studios (EMS)in London

 and using a PDP-8 computer.